-IT or informational technologies is a term which describes using computation through various components such as hardware, software, and services in order to develop, evaluate, manage, store and share information.
+IT or informational technologies is a term that describes using computation through various components such as hardware, software, and services in order to develop, evaluate, manage, store and share information.

 Although IT professionals are currently in high demand, landing a job is not as simple as you’d think.
 High demand results in high competition and not every aspiring IT professional can work for Apple and Google.
 That said, even entry-level work can lead to becoming a high-paying professional, so let’s go over the basics and requirements for successfully landing a job in IT.

 Clearly, the demand for expert workforce in the IT business is on the rise.
 With so many talented individuals, meeting that demand can at times seem difficult, to say the least.

-However, there are two questions which, once you are able to answer with absolute confidence and without any hesitation will certainly help you build a successful career in IT: what do you want out of your career and how do you plan on getting it?
+However, there are two questions that, once you are able to answer with absolute confidence and without any hesitation will certainly help you build a successful career in IT: what do you want out of your career and how do you plan on getting it?

 The first question often provides radically different answers; some want to help in the world fight against various diseases such as AIDS and malaria while others like the buzz they get from building a successful transnational business in a very competitive market.

-There are IT directors who try to manage some of the biggest governments more efficiently wishing to contribute more to the society and those who simply love working in specialized industries and marketplaces such as film, music or television.
+There are IT directors who try to manage some of the biggest governments more efficiently wishing to contribute more to society and those who simply love working in specialized industries and marketplaces such as film, music or television.
 As you can see, IT professionals show completely different attitudes regarding what they want to achieve with their work.

 The second question, on the other hand, provides strikingly similar answers.
-This is due to the fact that successful IT experts and professionals build their careers in ways which are similar to one another.
+This is due to the fact that successful IT experts and professionals build their careers in ways that are similar to one another.

 There are things which set up-and-coming IT leaders apart from the rest of prospects and you might think that it all boils down to technical skills, but you’d be wrong.